Advertisement

 Psychiatric Adverse Reactions: Exacerbation of Pre-existing Psychosis: CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.

-Suppression of Growth: CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.
-Closely monitor growth (weight and height) in pediatric patients treated with CNS stimulants, including VYVANSE.
+Long-Term Suppression of Growth in Pediatric Patients: CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.
 In a 4-week placebo-controlled trial of VYVANSE in pediatric patients ages 6 to 12 years old with ADHD, there was a dose-related decrease in weight in the VYVANSE groups compared to weight gain in the placebo group.
 Additionally, in studies of another stimulant, there was slowing of the increase in height [see Clinical Trials Experience under Adverse Reactions].
-Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
-VYVANSE is not approved for use in pediatric patients below 6 years of age [see Use in Children as follows].

 Serotonin Syndrome: Serotonin syndrome, a potentially life-threatening reaction, may occur when amphetamines are used in combination with other drugs that affect the serotonergic neurotransmitter systems such as monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort [see Drugs Having Clinically Important Interactions with Amphetamines under Interactions].
 The co-administration with cytochrome P450 2D6 (CYP2D6) inhibitors may also increase the risk with increased exposure to the active metabolite of VYVANSE (dextroamphetamine).
 In these situations, consider an alternative non-serotonergic drug or an alternative drug that does not inhibit CYP2D6 [see Drugs Having Clinically Important Interactions with Amphetamines under Interactions].